Viscount Bennett High School: History

 At its pinnacle in the 1960s the school had around 2,100 students.
 By the late 1970s Viscount's enrollment had begun to decline steadily and in 1980 it had only 850 students.
 The causes of this were twofold.
 First, as the majority of baby boomers reached adulthood, the neighbourhoods surrounding Viscount became predominantly childless.
 Second, the opening of two new high schools within a mile of Viscount – Ernest Manning High School in 1963 and Central Memorial High School in 1968 – took away many students who might have attended.
 Consequently, by the 1980s the CBE faced significant pressure to close the school.
 At the end of the 1984 academic year the senior high school was closed and in 1985 the junior high followed.

 After the school's closure the facility became the Viscount Bennett Centre, a continuing education institution.
 In the ensuing decades, the school became increasingly rough; in March 1997 a student fired a gun inside and in September 2000 another student was mobbed and stabbed on the front steps.
 From September 2001 to June 2011, the building also housed the Westmount Charter School.
 In August 2018 the CBE shuttered the building, which had nearly been condemned the previous decade.
 The last activity to take place in Viscount Bennett was in August 2019, when the FX miniseries A Teacher was filmed at the school.

+On 24 May 2023, the Viscount property was sold to the Minto Group for redevelopment.